techpmsap/S4HC_Powerweek_2018/Day1/Exercise_110/Exercise_110.md

 	![ ](images/90.png)

-1. Check the result under the catagory of **Transport Management**.
+1. Go back to the Launchpad Home page.
+Refresh the browser.
+Check the result under the catagory of **Transport Management**.

 	![ ](images/91.png)